Table of Contents

 Exchange-Traded Notes (ETNs)

 Exchange-traded notes are a vehicle that invests directly in oil futures contracts.
-Investors like them because they offer easy access to oil futures, without some of the other factors that can affect the performance of oil companies, such as currency fluctuations and swings in the equity markets.
+They may be attractive to some investors because they offer easy access to oil futures, without some of the other factors that can affect the performance of oil companies, such as currency fluctuations and swings in the equity markets.
 Because they buy oil futures directly, ETNs can offer investors a more direct investment in the price of oil.

 Derivatives